SolidBlock-cn/extshape/UpdateLog.md

 - Fixed the conflict in the recipe of moss pressure plate and moss carpet.
 Like wool blocks, a moss pressure plate is now crafted from a moss carpet.
 - The license is widened to LGPL 3.0 to fix copyright incompatibility with Minecraft.
 - As there is no conflicts in recipes, melon buttons can be crafted with a melon block now.
+- Metal blocks (such as netherite blocks and ancient debris) can be stonecut now.
+- Adjusted arrangement of items in Creative Mode item groups.

 ### 1.4.0